chassisjs/hermes/docs/index.md

 features:
   - title: Optimized for large-scale 🚀
-    details: By default Hermes updates only a consumer to keep track of last processed event.
-Also, you can utilize partition keys to scale out your application
+    details: By default, Hermes updates only the consumer to keep track of the last processed event.
+You can also use partition keys to scale out your application.
   - title: Message broker-agnostic 🔌
-    details: You can plug in a cloud-native solution, Apache Pulsar or RabbitMQ
+    details: ou can plug in whatever you want — a cloud-native solution, Apache Pulsar, RabbitMQ, etc.
-  - title: Supports MongoDB's Change Streams 🍃
+  - title: Rely on PostgreSQL Logical Replication and MongoDB's Change Streams 🍃
-    details: And PostgreSQL integration is coming!
+    details: Hermes leverages native database mechanisms to avoid long-polling — and the performance ramps up! 💪
   - title: Fully covered by tests 📑
-    details: You may sleep well at night because Hermes features are well covered by tests
+    details: Sleep easy — Hermes’s features are fully tested and reliable.
 ---

 <br />